githedgehog/docs/docs/user-guide/external.md

 ```

-`Prefixes` is the list of subnet to permit from the External to the VPC, e.g. 0.0.0.0/0 for any route including default route.
+`Prefixes` is the list of subnets to permit from the External to the VPC.
+It matches any prefix length less than or
-It matches any prefix length less than or equal to 32 effectively permitting all prefixes within the specified one.
+equal to 32, effectively permitting all prefixes within the specified one.
+Use `0.0.0.0/0` for any route, including the
+default route.

-Example: Allow ANY IPv4 prefix that came from `External` - allow all prefixes that match default route with any prefix length
+This example allows _any_ IPv4 prefix that came from `External`:

 ```yaml
 spec:
   permit: